TheJacksonLaboratory/splicing-pipelines-nf/docs/usage.md

                                 example (does not work like normal config param) (default non-cloudos: true; cloudos: false)
 ```

+# Useful Nextflow options

+Whereas parameters are set on the command-line using double dash options eg `--reads`, parameters passed to Nextflow itself can be provided with single-dash options eg `-profile`.

+You can see some of these options [here](https://www.nextflow.io/docs/latest/tracing.html) in the Nextflow documentation.

+Some useful ones include (specified in main.pbs):
+- `-resume` which will [resume](https://www.nextflow.io/docs/latest/getstarted.html?highlight=resume#modify-and-resume) any cached processes that have not been changed
+- `-with-trace` eg `-with-trace trace.txt` which gives a [trace report](https://www.nextflow.io/docs/latest/tracing.html?highlight=dag#trace-report) for resource consumption by the pipeline
+- `-with-dag` eg `-with-dag flowchart.png` which produces the [DAG visualisation](https://www.nextflow.io/docs/latest/tracing.html?highlight=dag#dag-visualisation) graph showing each of the different processes and the connections between them (the channels)

 ## Run with data from AnviL Gen3-DRS